lofei117/MyBlog/_posts/DesignPattern/2013-12-18-factory-method.md

 Review the [Definition](#definition), there're two points:

-* The subclass(i.e. SingleSenderFactory) decides which class to be instantiated.
+* The subclass(e.g. SingleSenderFactory) decides which class to be instantiated.
-* Defer the instantiation to subclass(i.e. SingleSenderFactory).
+* Defer the instantiation to subclass(e.g. SingleSenderFactory).

 These work will also be done in [Abstract Factory][abstract-factory].
 But Factory Method is simpler.